 LOUIS DAGUERRE (1787-1851) France.
 Artist and physicist.
-Invented early type of photography known as daguerrotype photography.
-(5)
+Invented early type of photography known as daguerrotype photography. (on 5 lists)

 Daguerrotype of Louis Daguerre in 1844, taken by Jean-Baptiste Sabatier-Blot.
 On display at the George Eastman House, Rochester, New York.

 MICHAEL FARADAY (1791-1867) UK.
 Scientist and inventor.
-Discovered electromagnetic induction, diamagnetism and electrolysis.
-(5)
+Discovered electromagnetic induction, diamagnetism and electrolysis. (on 5 lists)

 Photograph of Michael Faraday from about 1861, probably taken by John Watkins.

 SAMUEL MORSE (1791-1872) US.
 Inventor and painter.
 Developed single-wire telegraph.
 Invented Morse code. (on 4 lists)

 An 1840 photograph of Samuel Morse, which is kept in the Archives of American Art, Washington, D.C.